Wildland Fire Suppression

 Fire Suppression with F-500 EA®

 We’re proud to offer an eco-friendly solution that addresses public health concerns and costly damages to private and public lands linked to traditional foam fire suppression.
-F-500 EA® is a fluorine-free, biodegradable, and non-corrosive product designed to tackle challenges such as open burning, hazardous materials incidents, and flammable fuel spill control.
-With its advanced Encapsulator Technology, it provides superior fire protection, explosive vapor mitigation, and effective contamination response.
+F-500 EA® is a fluorine-free, biodegradable, and non-corrosive Encapsulator Agent designed to tackle challenges such as open burning, hazardous materials incidents, and flammable fuel spill control.

 Contact Us for More Info